 Effective Practices for Incorporating Creativity Additional Guidelines Internet Links and Digital Tools Students find flow when they are deeply absorbed in what they are doing, when time passes unnoticed, and when they experience significant satisfaction from their work.
 A student experiencing flow is motivated.
 Teachers do not manage the creativity of their students, but rather manage their classrooms to allow the creativity of their students to flourish.
 Foster a creative classroom from the very first day each school year where creativity is valued and discussed.
 For example, Consider regularly showing the students' excellent work outside the classroom at the library or other community space.
 Invite people from the community who use creativity in their work to speak to and engage with students.
 Both convergent and divergent thinking need to be part of the creative classroom experience for students.
 Standardized exams focus a great deal on convergent thinking where there is one best answer when comparing it against other options.
 Divergent thinking focuses more on a variety of best answers and approaches to solve a problem.
-Tasks that inspire divergent thinking will do the following: Creating a Collaborative Classroom Diversity in the Classroom Teaching Students with Different Learning Styles and Levels of Preparation Odysseyofthemind. com Thinkquest.org Spicing Up Classrooms Using Creative Challenges - with samples
+Task that inspire divergent thinking will do the following: Encourage students to tolerate ambiguity, Consider novel concepts and approaches, Sustain interest in endeavors of all kinds.
+In the creative process, divergent thinking is valuable in that it generates all sorts of ideas.
+Convergent thinking helps students narrow, refine and evaluate those ideas to determine a best solution.
+Consider incorporating tasks and assignments in the form of creative challenges that address and value the relationship between both kinds of thinking.
+Creative challenges should not resemble the all too common convergent-inspired classroom tasks that are often seen as busy work.
+Creative challenges should include the following components: Inspire students to work collaboratively.
+Allow students to use their individual creative strengths.
+Communicate clear objectives based in learning standards.
+Creating a Collaborative ClassroomDiversity in the ClassroomSpicing Up Classrooms Using Creative Challenges - with samplesPrezi - Spicing Up Your Classroom with Creative ChallengesCollaboration Table from Kamm Solutions